Popular Destinations

 The takeaways:

-• Motel 6 is the only large chain that actually holds its 18+ policy at scale.
+• Motel 6 is the only volume chain that actually holds its 18+ policy at scale.
+About 9 in 10 properties take 18-year-olds.
+Drury and Studio 6 do better on a smaller base.

-• The 21+ chains (Hilton, Marriott, Wyndham parent, Best Western) hold 21+ at scale; franchise overrides are real but small.
+• The 21+ chains (Hilton, Marriott, Wyndham parent) hold 21+ at scale, but Best Western runs warmer at about 4 in 10.

 For the full chain-by-chain breakdown with city-level splits, see hotel age policies by chain and the methodology post.